umutozge/cogs501/weeks/R.20241120.md

 -----------------------------------------------

 #### Reading
-* No reading, just coding, a lot of coding...
+* No reading, just coding...

 #### Checklist
 * Define a function that takes an integer `n` and a list `seq`, and returns a